 "If you want to make God laugh, tell him your plans," Jay said.

-The community even rallied to help the 66-year-old Navy Veteran remove it from Gulfport Beach, but it wasn’t until he became the victim of a random attack, and his pets were left in the care of a friend while Jay was hospitalized, that his 5-year-old American bulldog became the sudden center of community concern.
+, but it wasn’t until he became the victim of a random attack, and his pets were left in the care of a friend while Jay was hospitalized, that his 5-year-old American bulldog became the sudden center of community concern.

 Several Gulfport residents who claim Capt.
 Jay's sea-faring lifestyle left Dreamer neglected and absent medical care, moved quickly while he was hospitalized to find another home for the dog.

 John Burki, a.k.a., Capt.
 Jay, left Dreamer and his cat, Cocina, in the care of friend, Seth Meinders, so he could recover at the VA Hospital, after he was

 Trace Taylor, a Gulfport resident and Local Voices blogger, says she and other residents got involved because they're concerned about Dreamer's health and living conditions on the sailboat.
 Taylor’s concern grew because of a visible skin and eye condition.